osrf/gazebo_tutorials/hydra_gzjs_pub/tutorial.md

 ### Code explained

-The first lines load the Gazebo C++ and the node-sixense modules into the Node V8 script engine, and creates and instance of the Gazebo class.
+The first lines load the Gazebo-classic C++ and the node-sixense modules into the Node V8 script engine, and creates and instance of the Gazebo-classic class.

 ~~~
 var hydra =  require('node-sixense');